FAQs

 Placements

-• All placements are at well-respected and prestigious think tanks active in EU tech policy.
+• All placements are at well-respected and prestigious think tanks active in European AI policy.
 Examples include the Centre for European Policy Studies (CEPS) and The Future Society (TFS).

 • Yes, we are open to fellows interested in arranging their own placements, provided they fit with the intentions of the programme.
 This is not required as we have a number of partner institutions interested in hosting fellows.